 Often, cats yawn to keep themselves awake a little longer.
 In addition, yawning can burn off excess energy.
 It may be your cat’s last action for a few hours before curling up for a doze.

 Yawning is a universal sign of tiredness and boredom among humans.
 The same also applies for felines.
-Your cat may yawn when he sees you to announce that he lacks mental stimulation.
+Your cat may yawn when he sees you in order to announce that he lacks mental stimulation.

 This isn’t as insulting as it sounds.
 Your cat is not yawning because he finds you dull.
 It’s not a case of, “oh great, this person again.”
 Instead, he yawns because he deems you a source of amusement.
 The action translates more as, “great!
 You’re here!
 Entertain me, please.”